Edinburgh Sculpture Workshop – Temporary Closure

 - Government instructions.

-- Specific sectoral guidance for cultural organisations.
+- Specific sectoral guidance for cultural organisations and other relevant areas.

 - The ability for ESW to function well under new arrangements and remain strong as an organisation for everyone.